 Several followers of this blog have emailed me to ask why I haven't posted for a while.
 The truth is I no longer work in the social care or youth sector.
 In fact, I have left the UK and returned to Ireland where I am originally from.

-Overall, I loved the six years I lived in England (apart from the months I spent in Manchester near the end, an awful place!) and came to see it as my adopted home for the time I was there.
+Overall, I loved the six years I lived in England and came to see it as my adopted home for the time I was there.
 However, on account of valuing my mental health I was no longer able to work in the youth social care sector and found it almost impossible to find other work, so I made the decision to return to my native country to be near my family and close friends.

 On a final note, I would like to thank all the followers of this blog for their regular contributions over the last few years.
 Above all though, I want to dedicate this blog and the Orwell Prize that I received in 2010 to two groups of people.
 Firstly, to all those kids in care and young adults in supported housing that I worked with, who despite coming from tough or neglectful backgrounds and having many personal problems as a result, were still able to rise above their issues and strive to improve themselves and didnt use their backgrounds as an excuse to bully and intimidate their peers, the staff that worked with them, or their communities.
 Secondly, to all the staff that work in these care homes or housing projects and have to endure verbal and physical abuse on a daily basis I really dont know how you all stick it.